isntsean/isntsean.github.io/README.md

 License
 =======
 The following files are Copyright Sean M Donnelly.
-You may not reuse anything therein without my permission:
+You may not reuse anything these files without my permission:

 *   images/banner.png
 *   images/favicon.ico